abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### logUnloaded\(...messages: any\[\]\)

-Log one ore more message to console formated as unloaded
+This method logs a message formatted as unloaded

 ```typescript
 UtilsService.logUnloaded('your message')